WeCodeMakeCode/circles-blocks/README.md

 # circles-blocks

-Demonstrates building a circle sprite using only blocks -- no extension
+Demonstrates building a circle sprite using only MakeCode Arcade blocks -- no extension, no javascript

 ## Edit this blocks program